-Take action this Stress Awareness Month — prevent work-related stress
+Take action this Stress Awareness Month: prevent work-related stress

 Stress at work is preventable, and as an employer, you have a legal duty to manage these risks.
-With the right approach, you can create a healthier, more productive workplace, benefitting both your employees and your organisation.
+With the right approach, you can create a healthier, more productive workplace, benefiting both your employees and your organisation.

 Why it matters

-The costs of stress are staggering:
+The costs of work-related stress are staggering:

 - 50% of all work-related ill health is linked to stress